 Cambridge financial support

-We don’t want financial considerations to stop you applying to the University and are committed to providing the Cambridge financial support you need while you’re here.
-Cambridge Bursaries are available to UK/EU students studying for their first undergraduate degree to support living costs (usually accommodation costs).
+We don’t want financial considerations to stop you applying to the University and are committed to providing the financial support you need while you’re here.
+Cambridge Bursaries are available to UK students studying for their first undergraduate degree to support living costs.22 Details are correct at the time of printing for 2016-17 – please refer to the Cambridge Bursary Scheme website for updates (including information for non-UK EU nationals).

 Additional sources of funding such as College awards and grants may be available from your College.